TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 {! include-markdown "../../includes/cf/radarr-suggest-attention.md" !}

-!!! tip "Getting the movie name in German in the file and/or folder name"
+!!! tip "Getting the German movie name in the file and/or folder name"
     Following the recommended naming scheme for your library, whether it's Plex, Jellyfin, or Emby, you can add the ISO-2 language code at the end of the movie name tag to display the movie name in the desired language.
     The tag should look like the following: `{Movie CleanTitle:de}`.
-This work in both Folder and File name.
+This works in both folder and file name.
+    This can be done in Radarr under Settings>Media Management (with Advanced Settings enabled at the top)

 ------